freeCodeCamp/freeCodeCamp/docs/style-guide.md

 The tests for each step should be as granular as possible.

-Rather than a test that says `You should create a new div element with an id set to main and a class set to container`, you should have three separate tests:
+Rather than a test that says `You should create a new div element with an id set to main and a class set to container`, you should have smaller separate tests.
+For this example, you might use three tests like so:

 - You should create a new div element.
 - Your new div element should have an `id` attribute set to `main`.
 - Your new div element should have a `class` attribute set to `container`.

 This provides clarity for where a camper should look at their code to correct the issue.

+Or, for a more complicated example, consider the following tests for a JavaScript `for` loop:

+- You should have a `for` loop.
+- Your `for` loop should initialize `i` to `0`.
+- Your `for` loop should iterate through every element in `groceryList`.
+- Your `for` loop should increment `i` by `1` on each iteration.
+- Your `for` loop block should be empty.

 ### How to Test Code